jiinmoon/AWSCertified/DVA-C01/02_AWS_ELB_+_ASG.md

 ## ASG - Auto Scaling Group

-- The load on your websites and application can change in real life.
+- The workload on websites and applications change over time.
 - In the cloud, you can create and get rid of servers very quickly.

 - ASG allows for: